preformIO/_Python/README.md

 # _Python

-A collection of python resources I have created to help students learn basic programming in Python a bit about data analysis and visualization tools.
+A collection of python resources I have created to help students learn basic programming in Python and a bit about data analysis and visualization tools.